 While Neal currently has sufficient original music for a new jazz CD, his current focus is on the many facets of Brazilian popular music through the performances of three groups: a guitar-bass-drums trio (Neal Alger’s Brazilian Trio), which features jazz improvisation over songs by popular Brazilian composers; a flute-guitar duo (Duo Tempero Brasileiro), which performs an older Brazilian style called choro; and a dance-focused samba quintet (Bossa Tres) led by vocalist Dill Costa.

-In addition to his busy performing schedule, Alger teaches jazz improvisation, jazz history, and coaches several groups at Elmhurst College, Roosevelt University and DePaul University.
+In addition to his busy performing schedule, Alger teaches jazz improvisation, jazz history, and coaches several groups at Elmhurst University, Roosevelt University and DePaul University.